rkonoplev/dniester/docs/MIGRATION_DRUPAL6.md

 - **detect_custom_fields.sql**
   Optional helper script.
 Runs queries against `information_schema` to detect if there are any `content_type_*` tables with additional CCK fields.
-  ⚠️ If this script selects rows → it means you had custom fields.
+  Note: If this script selects rows → it means you had custom fields.
   If the result set is empty → you had **no CCK custom fields** in your Drupal 6 dump.

 - **migrate_cck_fields.sql**